 Woodland Management

 A Woodland Management Plan, also known as WMP, encompasses what you, as a farmer or landowner, would like to see happen within the woodlands on your land.
-Proposed management actions that make up a WMP should ensure the health of woodland – along with fauna and flora – on your land for both the near and distant future.

-The Benefits of Woodland Management
+The benefits of Woodland Management

-Woodland Management strikes a balance between habitat enhancement for farmland and economic gain for a farm business.
-By obtaining a felling licence, measures can be taken, such as tree thinning or proper disease management to allow local habitats to thrive.
 Through ride restoration/creation or timber extraction, Norfolk farmers and landowners can introduce new revenue streams to further the growth and prosperity of their businesses.

 Agroforestry, the integration of trees and shrubs into farming practices, offers a multitude of benefits for Norfolk’s agricultural landscape.
 It enhances soil health, improves water quality, boosts biodiversity, and combats climate change through carbon sequestration.